nicu1989/module_template/README.md

+# DO NOT USE

+⚠️ This repo is not working yet!
+It's not that it's incomplete.
+It doesn't even work yet! ⚠️

+---

 # C++ & Rust Bazel Template Repository

 This repository serves as a **template** for setting up **C++ and Rust projects** using **Bazel**.